manicprone/joint-kit/README.md

   service: bookshelf,
 });

-// Dynamically generate the defined methods... joint.generate({ methodConfig });
+// Dynamically generate the defined methods: joint.generate({ methodConfig });

 // You can now utilize the methods using the syntax: